fengchenLBL/genomeocean-serve-lrc-brc/finetune/README.md

 **Notes:**
 - TensorFlow warnings are benign (from the environment; ignore unless issues arise).
-- Kernel warning: Upgrade host kernel to 5.5.0+ if training hangs in larger runs.
 - Outputs: Check `./finetuned_results` for logs/checkpoints and `./finetuned_genomeocean` for the saved model/adapters.

 ## Troubleshooting